Skip to content

 Application Settings

-Solver binary: stored in QSettings under solver/binary.
-Bundled apps pin this to the packaged solver; source installs auto-detect from $PATH on first launch and save the discovered path.
-Override at any time via Solver → Set Solver Binary ….
+Solver library: stored in QSettings under solver/library_path.
+Bundled apps pin this to the packaged shared library; source installs auto-detect from the sibling ../cfd-solver/build/abi/ tree and can also honor CFD_SOLVER_LIB.
+Override at any time via Solver → Set Solver Library ….
 To force re-detection, clear this setting by deleting the settings file (see below).

 Font size: stored in QSettings under appearance/font_size.
 Adjusted at runtime via View → Larger / Smaller / Reset Font Size (or the keyboard shortcuts).
 The platform default is 13 pt on macOS and 10 pt on Linux/Windows; valid range is 8–20 pt.
 The choice persists across restarts.